In Too Deep (1999 film)

 In Too Deep is a 1999 American crime thriller film directed by Michael Rymer from a screenplay written by Michael Henry Brown and Paul Aaron.
 The film stars Omar Epps, LL Cool J, Nia Long, Stanley Tucci, Hill Harper and Pam Grier.
+The film follows Jeffrey Cole, a detective who goes deep undercover on a mission to catch a brutal crime boss who is responsible for the majority of the crimes in the city.

 Plot

 Jeffrey Cole is a recent graduate of the Cincinnati police academy who dreams of working undercover.
 Cole manages to get an undercover assignment the day of graduation and earns the praise of his superiors.
 He is soon given the task of taking down statewide crack dealer Dwayne Gittens, an underworld boss so powerful that his nickname is "God".

 Cole goes undercover, posing as a drug dealer under the name of J. Reid from Akron, Ohio.
 Cole has to prove he has street cred to gain a place in God's crew.
 At one point God sends Cole out on a mission with a couple of his cohorts with the intention of Cole killing a man that God wants dead.
-Cole chases the target but intentionally missed his shots.
+Cole chases the target but intentionally misses his shots.

 The crew believe he's loyal, but has bad aim.
 Cole eventually becomes close with one of the members of Gittens' crew, Breezy T..

 Cole's superiors are impressed at his undercover work and how close he has gotten to Gittens, earning his trust while providing his superiors with intricate details into the organization.
 Cole's superior, Preston D'Ambrosio worries that the line between cop and bad guy is getting blurred and that both identities are becoming one.
 D'Ambrosio places Cole on forced hiatus from undercover and sends him to a place in the woods far from the city to get his head straight and re-discover himself.

 During that time, Cole meets Myra, an aspiring model during one of Cole's photography classes.
 The two eventually begin dating and D'Ambrosio begins to take notice of his new life away from undercover work.
 Cole tries to convince D'Ambrosio to let him go back undercover in the Gittens case, to no avail.

 D'Ambrosio is eventually overruled by District Attorney Daniel Connelly and DEA agent Rick Scott, reasoning that Cole is the only undercover cop to infiltrate Gittens crew as deep as he has, and Cole is the person who can bring down Gittens' organization.
 Cole is then reassigned to the Gittens case.
-Myra, realizing that he has to go back undercover, begins to distance herself from Cole.
+Myra, realizing that he has to go back undercover and worried for his safety, begins to distance herself from Cole.